Improve IA (information architecture) and search so that users can find what they need faster and easier.

 We conduct tree tests to evaluate how well users can find answers to relevant tasks.

-We then explore UI (user interface) patterns that will reflect how the tree is structured.
+We also explore UI (user interface) patterns that will reflect how the tree is structured.

 A clear structure improves usability as it helps users discover relevant content that they may not have searched otherwise.